cochaviz/cochaviz.github.io/posts/intro-to-programming-battlesnake.md

   "tail": "curled"
 }
 ```
 This is the 'secret' endpoint I was hinting at in the previous chapter!
-It's the
+It tells
-so-called **root** of our server.
-It tells us information about who made the
+us information about who made the snake (me :smile:), what it looks like, and
-snake (me :smile:), what it looks like, and the version of the API.
-Knowing the
+the version of the API.
+Knowing the version of the API is important because it
-version of the API is important because it tells you if it even makes sense to
+tells you if it even makes sense to interact with the snake any further.
+If the
-interact with the snake any further.
-If the Battlesnake game server would see a
+Battlesnake game server would see a different API version, it would probably not
-different API version, it would probably not interact any further (maybe show
+interact any further (maybe show you an error when creating the snake) in order
-you an error when creating the snake) in order to avoid possible errors.
+to avoid possible errors.

 This is essentially what the Heroku server will do.
 It will take the code from
 GitHub and run it.
 The only difference is that the URL will be different than